AutoPas/AutoPas-CoolMUC-Jobs/README.md

 # AutoPas-CoolMUC-Jobs
 SLURM job scripts to test AutoPas on the LRZ Linux Cluster.
 This Readme is adapted from bachelor thesis *Improving OpenMP Loop Scheduling in AutoPas*, Appendix B.

+> [!WARNING]
+> Please edit your valid email into the scripts before submitting them.

 ## Setup

 ```